-- Covered employees and students are subject to random, unannounced drug and alcohol testing spread reasonably throughout the calendar year. - Random controlled substance and alcohol testing will be conducted at the respective annualized rate percentages as set by the DOT each year.
-This percentage is derived from the average number of active covered employees and students. - Random tests of employees or students will be determined solely by the testing contractor using a scientifically valid method to ensure randomness. - If selected, an employee or student will submit to a drug and/or alcohol screening at the School's authorized facility immediately or at the soonest possible time not to exceed six (6) hours.
-The School will make reasonable efforts to ensure notification is given when it is generally feasible for employee or student to accommodate a time window, notwithstanding the general inconvenience of missed work or training time. - Alcohol and controlled substance tests must be unannounced. - Employees/students remain in the random testing pool for the duration of their employment/enrollment so the chance of being picked is the same each time.
+- Covered employees and students are subject to random, unannounced drug and alcohol testing spread reasonably throughout the calendar year. - Random controlled substance testing will be conducted at an annualized rate of 50 percent of the average number of active covered employees and students. - Random alcohol testing will be conducted at an annualized rate of ten percent of the average number of active covered employees and students. - Random tests of employees or students will be determined solely by the testing contractor using a scientifically valid method to ensure randomness.
+The random testing rate is based on standards of the federal Highway Administration and may be adjusted from time to time. - If selected, an employee or student will submit to a drug or alcohol screening at the School's authorized facility immediately or at the soonest possible time not to exceed six (6) hours.
+The School will make reasonable efforts to ensure that notification is given when it is generally feasible for employee or student to accommodate a time window notwithstanding the general inconvenience of missed work or training time. - Alcohol and controlled substance tests must be unannounced. - Employees/students are put back into the random testing pool after being picked so the chance of being picked is the same each time.